Pennsylvania Northeastern Railroad: Operations

 The Pennsylvania Northeastern Railroad operates on 55.53 mi of SEPTA-owned trackage mostly in Bucks and Montgomery counties to the north of Philadelphia, with some lines extending into northern portions of Philadelphia.
 The lines operated by the Pennsylvania Northeastern Railroad include the Bethlehem Branch from Newtown Junction to Telford, the Doylestown Branch from Lansdale to Doylestown, the New Hope Branch from Glenside to Ivyland, the New York Line from Jenkintown to Neshaminy Falls, as well as a 3 mi portion of the Stony Creek Branch near Lansdale.
 The Pennsylvania Northeastern Railroad also operates the Lansdale Yard in Lansdale.
-The railroad interchanges with CSX Transportation in Lansdale and the New Hope Railroad in Warminster.
+The railroad interchanges with CSX Transportation in Lansdale, the New Hope Railroad in Warminster, and the East Penn Railroad in Telford.
 The Pennsylvania Northeastern Railroad offers various freight rail services including transloading of bulk commodities between railcars and trucks, rail access to warehouse facilities including Lansdale Warehouse and AmeriCold Logistics LLC in Hatfield and storage of railcars.